playmint/ds/README.md

 ...this generates a map configuration in `contracts/src/maps/performance-test`

 You can then either start locally via `MAP=performance-test make dev` or manually `ds apply -R -f contracts/src/maps/performance-test`
+### PLEASE NOTE:
+If you have built the map during the `make dev` flow and since, there have been changes in the Unity scene you will need to rebuild the map.
+To do this, it is advices to run the `make clean` command to clean up your work space.
+Once you are done, you can either build everything again with `make dev` or you can just build the map by using the `make map` command.

 </details>